hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_portfolio.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an `import` block to import Service Catalog Portfolios using the `service catalog portfolio id`.
+In Terraform v1.5.0 and later, use an `import` block to import Service Catalog Portfolios using the Service Catalog Portfolio `id`.
 For example:

 ```terraform
 import {